 Redwire's Largest Holder Has Sold $349 Million in Stock Since January

-Redwire Corporation's largest shareholder, AE Red Holdings LLC, has sold approximately $349 million worth of RDW stock through sustained open-market dispositions since late January, according to a series of Form 4 filings with the Securities and Exchange Commission.
-The entity, which is classified as both a director and 10%-plus holder, made no purchases during the same period, resulting in a net sale figure of $349.10 million against $0 in buys over the last 90 days.
-The selling continued even as Redwire reported 56% year-over-year revenue growth and filed multiple 8-Ks disclosing new material agreements and leadership changes.
+Redwire Corporation's largest shareholder, AE Red Holdings LLC, has dumped roughly $349 million in RDW stock through steady open-market sales since late January, SEC Form 4 filings show.
+The entity — classified as both a director and 10%-plus holder — made no purchases during the same stretch.
+The tally: $349.10 million in sales, $0 in buys, over 90 days.
+AE Red kept selling even as Redwire posted 56% year-over-year revenue growth and filed multiple 8-Ks disclosing new contracts and leadership changes.

-• AE Red Holdings sold a net $349.10 million in RDW shares over 90 days with zero purchases, one of the most concentrated insider liquidation events in the small-cap space sector.
+- AE Red Holdings sold a net $349.10 million in RDW shares over 90 days with zero purchases — one of the largest concentrated insider liquidations in the small-cap space sector.
 (SEC filings)

 Background

-Redwire Corporation is a space infrastructure company that has been the subject of significant corporate activity in recent months.
-On February 25, the company filed an 8-K disclosing a material definitive agreement, the termination of a prior material agreement, earnings results, and the creation of a direct financial obligation.
-A subsequent 8-K filed March 17 disclosed changes in directors or principal officers alongside a Regulation FD disclosure.
+Redwire is a space infrastructure company in the middle of heavy corporate reshuffling.
+On February 25, the company filed an 8-K disclosing a material definitive agreement, the termination of a prior agreement, earnings results, and a new direct financial obligation.
+A March 17 8-K disclosed changes among directors or principal officers alongside a Regulation FD disclosure.
 An earlier February 17 filing also disclosed officer departures or appointments.

-Most recently, Redwire filed its DEF 14A definitive proxy statement and supplemental DEFA14A material on April 10, indicating an upcoming annual shareholder meeting.
-Multiple news outlets reported in mid-April that Redwire stock had climbed on reported space and defense contract wins, though specific contract details have not been confirmed through SEC filings reviewed for this report.
+On April 10, Redwire filed its DEF 14A definitive proxy statement and supplemental DEFA14A material, signaling an upcoming annual shareholder meeting.
+Several news outlets reported in mid-April that Redwire shares had climbed on space and defense contract wins, though specific contract details have not appeared in SEC filings reviewed for this report.

 The Selling Pattern

-The scale and persistence of AE Red Holdings' liquidation stands out.
-The largest single block sale came on March 24, when the entity sold 7.5 million shares at $9.15 per share for $68.63 million in proceeds.
-A second massive transaction occurred on January 28: 4,847,867 shares at $13.29 per share, totaling $64.43 million, when the stock was trading roughly 23% above current levels.
+The scale of AE Red Holdings' liquidation is hard to miss.
+The largest single block sale landed on March 24: 7.5 million shares at $9.15 per share, producing $68.63 million in proceeds.
+A second massive trade came on January 28 — 4,847,867 shares at $13.29 per share, totaling $64.43 million, when the stock was trading roughly 23% above current levels.

-Selling has accelerated in April.
-Between April 3 and April 15, AE Red Holdings executed six transactions totaling approximately 4,216,866 shares and roughly $41.0 million in proceeds, at prices ranging from $9.31 to $10.17 per share.
-The average sale price has declined from approximately $13.29 in late January to approximately $9.70 in mid-April, indicating the entity continued selling even as the stock fell more than 25%.
+The pace picked up in April.
+Between April 3 and April 15, AE Red Holdings executed six transactions totaling approximately 4,216,866 shares and roughly $41.0 million in proceeds, at prices between $9.31 and $10.17 per share.
+The average sale price dropped from about $13.29 in late January to about $9.70 in mid-April.
+The entity kept selling even as the stock fell more than 25%.

 The only non-sale insider transaction during the period was a grant of 2,999 shares to director Frank Calvelli on April 3.